-There comes a time in everyone’s life when they hit a savings or debt repayment cross roads.
+There comes a time in everyone’s life when they hit a money crossroads.

 Lots of income, lots of savings, and the high life.